 Building Effective Early Childhood Education Experiences

-The faculty at UVA’s Curry School of Education and Human Development know what young students need to thrive in the classroom and work to make those experiences a reality for children in Virginia, across the country, and globally.
+The faculty at UVA’s School of Education and Human Development work to understand what young students need to thrive in the classroom and to make those experiences a reality for children in Virginia, across the country, and globally.
 Our faculty are nationally recognized leaders in demonstrating how to build effective early childhood education programs by: